swansonk14/SyntheMol/README.md

 pip install -e .
 ```

+TODO: check processing of building blocks file

 Download the necessary data files.
 ```bash
 gdown "https://drive.google.com/drive/folders/1LLLwxe_nQAnsRSQpIRq_ngyCm1txS-Sq" -O /path/to/SyntheMol/files --folder
 ```

 **Note:** Replace `/path/to/SyntheMol` with the path to the SyntheMol package.
-The path to SyntheMol can be found by running `python -c "import SyntheMol; print(SyntheMol.__path__)"`.
+The path to SyntheMol can be found by running `python -c "import SyntheMol; print(SyntheMol.__path__[0])"`.

 **Note:** If you get the issue `ImportError: libXrender.so.1: cannot open shared object file: No such file or directory`, run `conda install -c conda-forge xorg-libxrender`.

 ## Combinatorial chemical space

-SyntheMol is currently designed to use 139,444 unique building blocks and 13 chemical reactions from the [Enamine REAL Space](https://enamine.net/compound-collections/real-compounds/real-space-navigator), which can produce over 30 billion molecules.
+SyntheMol is currently designed to use 137,656 unique building blocks and 13 chemical reactions from the [Enamine REAL Space](https://enamine.net/compound-collections/real-compounds/real-space-navigator), which can produce over 30 billion molecules.
 However, an alternate combinatorial chemical space can optionally be used by replacing the building blocks and chemical reactions as follows.

 TODO: check numbers with new building blocks